-As much as you avoid the inevitable, your children would still go through their teens.
+As much as you avoid the inevitable, your children will still go through their teens.
 Part of that growth is becoming a teen driver.
-They need to spend more time practicing how to drive on the road to make them better drivers and more experienced.
-Most parents fear the fact that their teens are no longer kids and need to learn how to drive.
+They need to spend more time practicing driving on the road to make them better drivers and more experienced.
+Most parents fear their teens are no longer kids and must learn to drive.
 In addition to the parents’ worries is the increased premium it entails on their existing car insurance, should they consider adding them.
 What auto insurance discounts are available for teenage drivers?

 The great news is that there are discounts that you and your teen may avail of.
-There are insurance companies that grant discounts based on your child’s performance and some other factors that can be considered.
-We came up with a list of discounts you might try to lower your premium.
-As the best independent insurance provider in Denver, CO, we would like to show you some tips to lower your insurance premiums if your teens are going to be drivers soon.
+Some insurance companies grant discounts based on your child’s performance and other factors that can be considered.
+We devised a list of discounts you might try to lower your premium.
+As the best independent insurance provider in Denver, CO, we would like to show you some tips to lower your insurance premiums if your teens will be drivers soon.

 Undergo A Teen Driving Program Before Availing Insurance Discounts for Teenage Drivers

 Learning how to drive is not possible overnight.
 It may take days or weeks to learn that skill.
-Your teens may know the basics but having thorough guidance from an expert is better.
-You can teach them how, yes, but in a driving school everything will be properly explained.
+Your teens may know the basics, but having thorough guidance from an expert is better.
+You can teach them how, yes, but in a driving school, everything will be adequately explained.
 From the function of every part of a car, the steps to do before and after driving, and the rules to follow on the road.
 Driver education and training provide a 6-hour lecture that lasts for months.
 That is to make them more proficient on public roads.

 Some states require teens to undergo this training.
 Submitting the proof of finishing that course to your insurance provider acquires a discount on your premium.
 Some insurance companies offer a 10% discount.
-The reason why they prefer teens to pass a driving program is that it is safer for a teen to drive with proper training.
+They prefer teens to pass a driving program because it is safer for a teen to drive with proper training.
 Safe driving means less danger and fewer accidents.

 Add Your Teen’s Insurance to Your Policy

 Good to know that buying a new car for your teen and adding it to your policy qualifies you for a discount for having multiple vehicles.
-On the other side, it doesn’t mean you need to purchase a new car for your teen to have that discount.
-You may also add him to your insurance policy and won’t be charged as long as the teen is not yet licensed.
+Conversely, it doesn’t mean you need to purchase a new car for your teen to have that discount.
+You may add him to your insurance policy, and he won’t be charged as long as the teen is not licensed.
 Just inform your insurer that you are adding your teen to your policy.

 Students (Teenage Drivers) With Good Grades Earn Insurance Discounts

 Responsible students mean they are also responsible drivers.
-Teens must know that in order to keep this discount they should practice safe driving.
+Teens must know that to keep this discount, they should practice safe driving.
 Traffic violations and accidents may cause some increase in your premium.
-Most of the young drivers are quite reckless and boys get a higher percentage than girls.
+Most young drivers are quite reckless, and boys get a higher percentage than girls.

 Older Cars Are Cheaper To Insure

 It is a better choice to choose an older car for your teen.
 Also, it is way cheaper to insure than new and expensive cars.
-It is easier to repair and the cost is not that much that’s why it is easy to replace.
-That’s the reason why insurers prefer to advise you with that type of car for your teens if you are looking for inexpensive policies.
-Brand new cars are expensive to repair and easily attract thieves that incur high costs of insurance.
+It is easier to repair, and the cost is not much, so it is easy to replace.
+That’s why insurers prefer to advise you with that type of car for your teens if you are looking for inexpensive policies.
+Brand-new cars are expensive to repair and easily attract thieves with high insurance costs.

-However, it must be safe to drive and would not put the driver’s life in danger.
-If that will happen, another rise to your premium will occur.
-You must prefer an older car that has features for safety and does not compromise the quality you are looking for.
-Also, try to talk to your insurer about what’s the right car to insure at an affordable price.
+However, it must be safe to drive and would not endanger the driver’s life.
+If that happens, another rise to your premium will occur.
+You must prefer an older car with safety features that do not compromise the quality you are looking for.
+Also, try to talk to your insurer about the right car to insure at an affordable price.
 They know the brands and their models that can be insured with a lower premium.

-If your teen continues to perform well on driving as he becomes legal, his premium gets lower as he ages.
+If your teen continues to perform well on driving as he becomes legal, his premium lowers as he ages.
 That means he has a good record showing no or fewer violations.
 Insurance companies reward good drivers with lower rates on their insurance policies.

 Teenage Drivers Bound To College Get Insurance Discounts

-College students that do not have access to a car unless they go home during vacations and breaks, would likely earn a discount.
+College students that do not have access to a car unless they go home during vacations and breaks would likely earn a discount.
 Some insurance companies provide a discount for teens going to college.
-It is called the “distant student discount” or “student away discount”.
+It is called the “distant student discount” or “student away discount.”
 Some require that these students are 100 miles or longer away from home.
-They must be studying full-time and won’t have any access to anyone’s car while in school.
+They must be studying full-time and have no access to anyone’s car while in school.

-Other parents fully remove their teens from the insurance policy and some of the insurers allow that and call them “deferred drivers”.
-You can save a lot while your teen is away but keep in mind to insure him again once he goes back for vacation.
-He will be using his car or one of yours so it is a must for his security.
+Other parents fully remove their teens from the insurance policy.
+Some of the insurers allow that and call them “deferred drivers.”
+You can save a lot while your teen is away but keep in mind to insure him again once he returns from vacation.
+He will use his car or one of yours, which is necessary for security.

 Assign Teens As A Primary Or Second Driver